About Us

 Damien Bol is Associate Professor at the Department of Political Economy of King’s College London.
 His research is at the intersection of political behavior, comparative politics and political economy.
 He studies how political institutions shape the behavior of voters and parties and how these actors shape political institutions in return.
 He is the Director of the Quantitative Political Economy Research Group of King’s College London.

 Tim Haughton is Associate Professor of European Politics at the University of Birmingham.
 His research interests encompass electoral and party politics, campaigning, and the domestic politics of Slovakia, Slovenia, Bulgaria and the Czech Republic.
-His most recent book is The New Party Challenge: Changing Cycles of Party Birth and Death in Central Europe and Beyond (Oxford University Press, 2020) co-authored with Kevin Deegan-Krause.
+His most recent book is The New Party Challenge: Changing Cycles of Party Birth and Death in Central Europe and

-Michael Laver is Emeritus Professor of Politics at New York University and Visiting Professor of Methodology at the London School of Economics.
+Professor of Methodology at the London School of Economics.
 Among other publications he is coauthor (with Norman Schofield) of Multiparty Politics (republished in 1998 by University of Michigan Press) and (with Kenneth A. Shepsle) of Making and Breaking Governments (Cambridge University Press, 1996)..

 Hilary Matfess is an Assistant Professor at the Josef Korbel School of International Studies at the University of Denver and a Research Fellow at the Research on International Policy Implementation Lab.
 Her research focuses on gender and governance, particularly in conflict-affected contexts.
 Her first book is Women and the War on Boko Haram (Zed Books 2017).

 Jennifer L. Merolla is Professor and Chair of the Department of Political Science at the University of California, Riverside.
 Her research focuses on how the political environment shapes public opinion and political behavior.
-She is co-author of Democracy at Risk: How Terrorist Threats Affect the Public (Chicago, 2009), Framing Immigrants: News Coverage, Public Opinion and Policy (Russell Sage, 2016), and Change and Continuity in the 2020 Elections (Rowman & Littlefield, 2020).
+She is co-author of Democracy at Risk: How Terrorist Threats Affect the Public (Chicago, 2009), Framing Immigrants: News Coverage, Public Opinion and Policy (Russell Sage, 2016), and Change and Continuity in the 2020 Elections (Rowman &amp Littlefield, 2020).

-Monika Nalepa is Associate Professor of Political Science at the University of Chicago.
+Monika Nalepa is Professor of Political Science at the University of Chicago.
 With a focus on post-communist Europe, her research interests include transitional justice, parties and legislatures, and game-theoretic approaches to comparative politics.
-She is the author Skeletons in the Closet: Transitional Justice in Post-Communist Europe (Cambridge University Press, 2010) and After Authoritarianism: Transitional Justice and Democratic Stability (Cambridge University Press, 2022).
+She is the author of Skeletons in the Closet: Transitional Justice in Post-Communist Europe (Cambridge University Press, 2010) and After Authoritarianism: Transitional Justice and Democratic Stability (Cambridge University Press, 2022).

 Andrew Rudalevige is Thomas Brackett Reed Professor and Chair of the Department of Government and Legal Studies at Bowdoin College.
 Past head of the Presidents and Executive Politics section of the American Political Science Association, his research centers on the U.S. presidency and its interbranch relations.
-Recent books include By Executive Order (Princeton University Press, 2021), the co-authored textbook The Politics of the Presidency (CQ Press, 2021), and the co-edited volume Executive Policymaking (Brookings, 2020).
+Recent books include By Executive Order (Princeton University Press, 2021), the co-authored textbook The Politics of the Presidency (CQ Press 2021), and the co-edited volume Executive Policymaking (Brookings, 2020).

 Laura B. Stephenson is Professor of Political Science at the University of Western Ontario and co-director of the Consortium on Electoral Democracy (C-Dem).
 She studies elections and political behaviour.
 Her recent publications include Provincial Battles, National Prize?
 Elections in a Federal State (McGill-Queen’s University Press, 2019) and The Many Faces of Strategic Voting (University of Michigan Press, 2018).
 She was a principal investigator of the 2019 and 2021 Canadian Election Studies.